 Register Your XML Sitemaps with Search Console

-It’s imperative that, if you’ve built your own content or ecommerce platform, that you have a subsystem that pings the search engines, publishes microdata, and then provides a valid XML sitemap for the content or product information to be found!
+If you’ve built your own content or e-commerce platform, it’s imperative that you have a subsystem that pings the search engines, publishes microdata, and then provides a valid XML sitemap for the content or product information to be found!

 How Robots.txt, Sitemaps, and MetaData Work Together

-Combining all these elements is a lot like rolling out the red carpet for your site.
-Here’s the crawl process that a bot takes along with how the search engine indexes your content.
+Combining all these elements is like rolling out the red carpet for your site.
+Here’s the crawl process a bot takes along with how the search engine indexes your content.

 - Your site has a robots.txt file that also references your XML Sitemap location.

-- Your CMS or ecommerce system pings the search engines to let them know that your site has been updated.
-You can ping them directly or use RPC and a service like Ping-o-matic to push to all of the key search engines.
+- Your CMS or e-commerce system pings the search engines to inform them that your site has been updated.
+You can ping them directly or use RPC and a service like Ping-o-matic to push to all key search engines.

-- The Search Engine instantly comes back, respects the Robots.txt file, finds new or updated pages via the sitemap, and then indexes the page.
+- The Search Engine instantly returns, respects the Robots.txt file, finds new or updated pages via the sitemap, and then indexes the page.

-- When it indexes your page, it utilizes rich snippet microdata to enhance the search engine results page.
+- When indexing your page, it utilizes the title, meta description, and rich snippet microdata to enhance the search engine results page.

 - As other relevant sites link to your content, your content ranks better.

-- As your content is shared on social media, the rich snippet information specified can help properly preview your content and direct them to your social profile.
+- As your content is shared on social media, the rich snippet information specified can help properly preview your content and direct it to your social profile.